scottyschup/interviews/README.md

 # UI Interviews

-A home for materials that help streamline interviewing UI Engineering candidates at Rally.
+A home for materials that help streamline interviewing UI Engineering candidates.

-## Contributing

-PRs are welcome!
-But before contributing, check out the [Contributing Guidelines](CONTRIBUTING.md).

 ## Interview Structure

-Front-end interviews at Rally begin with an initial Technical Screen that lasts 45 minutes or an hour (it can vary by area).
+Front-end interviews begin with an initial Technical Screen that lasts 45 minutes or an hour (it can vary by area).

 If the candidate passes the Tech Screen, then they get scheduled for a half-day of interviews consisting of the following slots: